Anequit/win-optimizer/README.md

 3. Retry activating

 ## What is file integrity?
 File integrity allows you to verify that the file you downloaded is identical the one uploaded.
-In the release, there will be a couple hashes you can use to verify the integrity of the binary.
+In the release, there will be a hash you can use to verify the integrity of the binary.

 1. Start by downloading the latest version [here](https://github.com/Anequit/win-optimizer/releases/latest), then copy and save the SHA256 hash.